serverless-plus/cli/README.md

 ### faas

-Before using `faas` command, you should config tencent cloud credentilas in `.env` file in current command run path:
+Before using `faas` command, you should run `slsplus config` to config tencent cloud credentilas:

 ```
 TENCENT_SECRET_ID=xxx